 - Diversify your hiring staff: Have a recruitment panel with a mix of men and women, cultural diversity, and a wide age range.

 - Prepare skills assessments: Shift the focus away from gender, age, background, or personality to assess a candidate by knowledge.

-As your business aims to implement new processes, employment practices liability insurance can help protect your company and provide coverage for potential risks along the way.
+As your business aims to implement new processes, employment practices liability insurance coverage can help protect your company and provide coverage for potential risks along the way.